LukasB97/ORCA/README.md

 This is especially useful when you want to do room correction for a bluetooth speaker (Wavelet)

-After specifying a target curve, the algorithm works by evaluating boost levels for specific hz values.

-The specifications of the created eq-config, as well as certain parameters of the room-correction process can be customized.

-##Usage
+You can customize the target curve and certain parameters of equalizer you want to create.

+## Usage

-In order to use the algorithm, you need exported frequency response measurements from rew.
+To use the algorithm, you need to export frequency response measurements as *.txt files from REW.
 The function create_eq is the entry point for this.

-The simplest way is to either, supply a list of paths to req files or a directory with the files.
+The simplest way is to either supply a list of paths to req files or a directory with the files.

-        create_eq(file_paths=["measurement1.txt", "measurement2.txt","measurement3.txt"])
+        eq_str = get_graph_eq_str(file_paths=["path/to/file1", "path/to/file2", "path/to/file3"])
         # Or if all measurements are inside a directory:
-        create_eq(measurements_dir="path/to/measurements")
+        eq_str = get_graph_eq_str(measurements_dir="path/to/measurement/dir")

-In this case, the target curve is linear and the equalizer is created with 128 log-spaced points in the 20-20000 Hz range.
+In this case, the target curve is linear, and the equalizer is created with 128 log-spaced points in the 20-20000 Hz range.

-##Customizing
+## Customizing

 It is possible to customize the properties of the created eq definition.
+Just pass your own EQConfig to get_graph_eq_str or create_eq

 EQ-Config

-        eq_from: Lowest frequency to generate eq for
-        eq_to: Highest frequency to generate eq for
+        eq_from=20: Lower bound for eq frequencies
+        eq_to=20000: Upper bound for eq frequencies
-        eq_res: The number of eq points.
+        eq_res=128: The number of eq points.
         If supplied, eq_res log-spaced points will be computed between eq_from and eq_to.

         eq_points: Can be supplied instead of eq_from, eq_to and eq_res.
 In this case,
-        the eq points are supplied instead of being computed set_max_zero=True: Determines, if the max boost value of the created eq get anchored at 0 db, in order not to introduce distortion
-        max_boost: the maximum db boost that will be applied.
+        the eq points are supplied instead of being computed set_max_zero=True: Determines, if the max boost value of the created eq get anchored at 0 db, in order not to introduce distortion max_boost=10: the maximum db boost that will be applied.
-        weighting_fun: RoomCorrectionConfig = RoomCorrectionConfig()

-This can be customized by supplying a custom target curve and/or an eq config.

-##The algorithm:

-The boost gets computed, by looking at the target level and spl of the measurements.
+        weighting_fun: function that applies weighting based on smooting factor and frequency

+## The Algorithm

+To compute an equalizer, 512 boost levels for log spaced frequencies are evaluated.

+For each of the frequencies, the process is as follows:

+We take a strongly smoothed version of all the measurements, and compare the level of our target curve to the current spl.

+We look for a dB adjustment at this frequency to minimize the error between target-spl and equalized-spl.

-In multiple iterations, the boost gets recalculated based on smoothed versions of the measurements.
+In multiple iterations, the boost gets adjusted, by repeating the above process with decreasingly smoothed measurements.

-The impact of a smoothed measurement depends on the Hz value.
-The higher the Hz value, the higher the impact of strongly smoothed curves.
+In each iteration, we take the difference, between the current level + dB adjustment and the target level.

+This difference gets weighted and added to the current dB adjustment.

+We repeat this process until we used the raw (no smoothing) measurements.

+Higher frequencies and number of the current iteration decrease the factor to which the boost gets changed.

+This way, we create an eq that gets more smooth, the higher the frequency gets.
-The specific weighting of .. can be changed by supplying a custom weighting function.
+The weighting process can be changed by supplying a custom weighting function to the constructor of the EQConfig.

-evaluating the difference between the current spl and the target level.